 Me – this button is used to invite yourself back onto your HUD.

 Best practice is to invite people individually by clicking on their name.
 It has been common experience that when using the “Invite All” feature, not everyone on the list receives an invitation.
+You can monitor local chat to confirm your invitation was sent, and also receive a message when they accept.

 FOCUS ON TAB – WHO